davestemerdink/fuel-plugin-scaleio/README.md

 ## Limitations

-  * plugin is currently only compatible with Mirantis 6.1 and 7.0
+1. Plugin is currently only compatible with Mirantis 6.1 and 7.0.
-  * plugin supports the onyl Ubuntu environment
+2. Plugin supports the only Ubuntu environment.
-  * the only hyper converged environment is supported - there is no separate ScaleIO Storage nodes
+3. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
+4. Multi storage backend is not supported.
+5. It is not possible to use different backends for persistend and ephemeral volumes.
-  * disks for SDS-es should be unallocated, they will be cleaned up
+6. Disks for SDS-es should be unallocated, they will be cleaned up.
-  * MDMs and Gateways are deployed together and only onto controller nodes
+7. MDMs and Gateways are deployed together and only onto controller nodes.
-  * There is no ability to separate data network traffic from replication traffic
+8. There is no ability to separate data network traffic from replication traffic.
-  * There is no fault sets support
+9. There is no fault sets support.
+10. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
+     This is a limitation of the Fuel Plugin Framework which doesn't trigger task when those actions are performed.

 # Installation Guide

-## ScaleIO Plugin install from RPM file

-1. Download the plugin from the [Fuel Plugins Catalog](TODO).

-2. Copy the plugin file to the Fuel Master node.
-Follow the [Quick start guide](https://software.mirantis.com/quick-start/) if you don't have a running Fuel Master node yet.
-    ```
-    $ scp scaleio-3.0-3.0-1.noarch.rpm root@<Fuel Master node IP address>:/tmp/
-    ```

-3. Log into the Fuel Master node and install the plugin using the fuel command line.
-    ```
-    $ fuel plugins --install /tmp/scaleio-3.0-3.0-1.noarch.rpm
-    ```

-4. Verify that the plugin is installed correctly.
-    ```
-    $ fuel plugins
-    ```

 ## ScaleIO Plugin install from source code